PromptonomyViT: Multi-Task Prompt Learning Improves Video Transformers using Synthetic Scene Data: Experiments and Results

-\minisection{Contribution from Auxiliary Tasks} To investigate the impact of each auxiliary task on performance, we examined in \tabref{tab:abl_datatasks} how the auxiliary tasks contribute to performance individually, as well as the most effective combinations of auxiliary tasks.
-As can be seen, we find that performing {\smodel} on auxiliary tasks individually does improve performance (see also {\em Dataset Task Agreement} below).
-However, using all tasks (last line) improves more than any individual task, and is also close to the optimal combination.
-This reinforces our strategy of simply training on all tasks. \minisection{Dataset-Task Agreement} We next aim to explore how different synthetic tasks help real datasets. \figgref{fig:dataset-task} illustrates the gain for real datasets when trained on individual auxiliary tasks\footnote{The plot excludes segm. since it contributes equally to all datasets.}.
-It can be seen that the datasets are roughly clustered into two sets: (i) SomthingElse and Ego4D, which benefit more from Depth and Boxes.
-These datasets indeed contain hands interacting with \emph{objects} within close range of the camera and therefore having clearly expressed \emph{depth}. (ii) AVA and Diving48, which benefit more from Normals and Poses.
-These datasets generally consist of zoomed-out frames with mostly \emph{full human bodies} in scenes containing \emph{solid surfaces} (for example, pools, walls, etc.).
-For more details, see~\Secref{supp:expr:more_ablt} in the supplementary. \minisection{Domain Gap Between Synthetic and Real Data} In this work, we show that training {\smodel} on synthetic data leads to improved performance on real data.
+\minisection{Domain Gap Between Synthetic and Real Data} In this work, we show that training {\smodel} on synthetic data leads to improved performance on real data.
 However, as synthetic and real data come from different domains, it is not apriori clear why the former should aid the latter.
 We hypothesize that our synthetic tasks are mostly low-level (e.g., depth/normal maps, segm. masks), and for these, there may be a smaller gap between synthetic and real domains (See~\cite{8953707,vu2019dada}).
 To illustrate this, we use our learned task heads to predict labels on real data.
 Recall that these heads are learned only on synthetic data.
 Figure~\ref{fig:vis_objs} shows results for this prediction, and it can be seen that the synthetic prompts predict well also on real data.
 This demonstrates that the synthetic tasks learned are also usable on real data.